-The timing jitter measurement have been performed for the produced subharmonic RF signals and the synchronous trigger pulses relative to the master reference RF of 1300 MHz using the Tektronix Communication Analyzer (Tektronix CSA8000B with 80E03 sampling module).
+The timing jitter measurement have been performed for the produced subharmonic RF signals and the synchronous trigger pulses relative to the master reference RF of 1.3 GHz using the Tektronix Communication Analyzer (Tektronix CSA8000B with 80E03 sampling module).
 In the measurement, the subharmonic RF signals or the timing pulses are used as a trigger of the oscilloscope.
-Absolute timing jitters of subharmonic frequencies relative to the master reference RF are approximately 1.3-1.5 ps (rms) and the jitter of 27 MHz clock was 0.96 ps (rms).
-To make the jitter smaller, we will use narrow band-pass crystal filter for subharmonic RF signals to suppress the phase noise.
+Absolute timing jitters of subharmonic frequencies relative to the 1.3 GHz master reference RF are approximately 1.3-2.0 ps (rms) with bandpass filter and the jitter of 27 MHz clock was 0.96 ps (rms).
+The timing jitter of the arbitrary delay timing signals sliced out by the fast RF switch from the 27 MHz clock pulses were also measured, and they are approximately 1.1-1.6 ps (rms).